damian-lis/fluent-blog/README.md

 - the showInfo state is created, along with the setShowInfo function to set that state,
 - the variable timeoutIndex has been declared,
 - to the time variable was assigned 2000 value,
 - a function was passed to the useState hook (dependent on load state), in which if the load state is true, the overflow property of the body object will be set to hidden and the setTimeout function will be called after a predetermined time (time variable), which sets the showInfo state to true using the setShowInfo function (the setTimeout function was returned to the timeoutIndex variable for reference).
-If the load state is false, the setShowInfo function will set the showInfo state to false, the clearTimeout function will delete the setTimeout function waiting to be called (if it has not yet been executed) and the overflow property of the body object will be set to auto.
+If the load state is false, the setShowInfo function will set the showInfo state to false, the clearTimeout function will delete the setTimeout function waiting to be called (if it has not yet been executed) and the overflow property of the body object will be set to auto,
 - at the very end, jsx is returned, in which, if the loader state is true then the loader structure will be returned and if the showInfo state is true then the information about the longer loading will be displayed (for better user expeence).

 <br/>